SamLeeBYU/IncomeLimits/README.md

 ### DataScraper.py

 This python script parses the HTML mess on the page once the table of data is finally loaded and formats it into a readable format.
+Additionally, this script saves the tables it scrapes into the RAM.
+In order to save time, it doesn't export the data to an external (csv) file after every scrape.
+Instead, it stores it in the RAM and then when it is done scraping every state (which may range anywhere from 500-3000 rows of data) it appends it to our csv file.

+### premodern.py

+This python script specifically deals with scraping the years 2010-2013.
+These years format the data differently than the data 2014-2023 is formatted.
+This code scrapes the HTML accordingly.

-### help.js
+### analysis.py

-Before *forms.js* was created, this function was created to debug why the Selenium driver wasn't able to detect the form and inputs.
-This served as a base script for the final *forms.js*.
-This now serves as a sandbox for experimenting with the DOM in case I ever need to run a test in the DOM environment quickly and I don't have time to run through the entire python program again.
+This script was created to keep track of how fast the scraper was scraping data.
+Additionally, as new versions of the code are updated, this script keeps track of how long it took, on average, to scrape income limits for each county, state, and year.
+Through analyzing this data, I have been able to tell when the greatest loss of speed occurs and have been able to optimize the scraper.